 Unemployment Insurance (UI)

-Tax rate increases required by law due to high unemployment
+Tax rate increases and legislative relief due to high unemployment

 The law requires the Employment Security Department (ESD) to base employer taxes on the amount of benefits paid out to their former employees who were laid off during last the four years